homomorfismo/blog/_posts/2021-07-25-Chaotic-ball.md

 # Second attempt

-That same evening I watched the [Numberphile episode](https://www.youtube.com/watch?v=6z4qRhpBIyA) where I saw that, in fact, Matt uses my first approach and even more 'carelessly' (I thought at first) that since his condition was $\| x \|^2 =1$​.
+That same evening I watched the [Numberphile episode](https://www.youtube.com/watch?v=6z4qRhpBIyA) where I saw that, in fact, Matt uses my first approach and even more 'carelessly' (I thought at first) that since his condition was $\Vert x \Vert^2 =1$​​.
 But he uses Mathematica to solve the differential equation and this reply in the comments section reveals something important:

 > **DrBrangar**
 >